Dallas/Fort Worth BLUES ARTISTS

 The listing above will give you some idea of the size, depth, and diversity of the DFW blues community.
 However, this is just the tip of a very large iceberg.
 Additional DFW based blues bands and artists with recordings are listed below.

-Josh Alan (several self released CDs, some blues) website official myspace page photo
+Josh Alan (several self released CDs, some blues) photo

-Ann Armstrong & Steve Hughes (three CDs) website photo
+Ann Armstrong & Steve Hughes (three CDs) photo

 Pete Barbeck and 7th Son (two self released CDs) Web Page photo